-When it comes to finding care for older adults, ElderSense, has everything you need: an extensive, pre-vetted caregiver network, a full selection of senior housing and eldercare communities, a close-knit community of friends and bloggers, and a marketplace with a full-range of products and services for better senior living.
+When it comes to finding assisted living for older adults, ElderSense has everything you need: a full selection of senior housing and eldercare communities, a close-knit community of friends and bloggers, and a marketplace with a full-range of products and services for better senior living.
+We list pictures, prices, locations and types of care offered.

-ElderSense’s mission is to help make sense of eldercare in a simple, fair and unbiased way.
+ElderSense’s mission is to help make sense of eldercare living options outside of your own home, in a simple, fair and unbiased way.
 We operate with compassion and integrity, and we’re committed to always putting your loved one first.
+We do not get a fee when someone moves into a home that someone has found on ElderSense.

 Jim MoloshokExecutive Advisor and lunch provider